Frequently Asked Questions – SAT/ACT

 - Depends on who you ask and where their starting point is!

 - Some companies issue a practice test, and then judge improvement based on that score as the starting point.
 This method allows companies to market score increases of 300+ points.
-But if the practice test they offer is not made by the test-maker, it’s not a valid comparison.
+But if the practice test they offer is not made by the maker of the test, it’s not a valid comparison.

 - The most objective way to judge SAT progress is to compare an actual PSAT or SAT test score (before prepping) to an actual test score (after prepping).
 Though the ACT offers a pre-test, known as PLAN, most schools are not yet offering it.
 Students would have to take an actual ACT prior to prepping to judge progress accurately.

 - Nothing can replicate the stress related to sitting in a big room with hundreds of other test takers, so it’s important to use genuine test scores for comparison.
-When using this method, most students only go up 30 points on the SAT and 1 point on the ACT.
+Nationwide, most students only go up 30 points on the SAT and 1 point on the ACT.
 If a more-than-average increase is needed, then so is more-than-average studying!

 If my child takes a test more than once, how will colleges decide which score to use?